Brewsker/ac-server-manager/docs/DEVELOPMENT_PROCEDURE.md

 - Always bash a during and install to monitor unless other tasks take time priority
 - Keep debug content enabled in the unified installer.
 I like to see all the stuff hehe
 - Command Notes:
-  - curl -s http://192.168.1.71:3001/api/server/status :: commands like this generally result in a URL prompt in the terminal and thhat prompt is always cancelled.
+  - curl -s http://192.168.1.71:3001/api/server/status :: commands like this generally result in a URL prompt in the terminal and that prompt is always cancelled.
 Generally a waster of time.

 ## ⭐ Preferred Workflow